matiaspakua/ml-demo-project/README.md

 # ml-demo-project

-This is the demostration project for the Specialization Building Cloud Computing Solutions at Scale bu Noah Gift.
+This is the demostration project for the Specialization Building Cloud Computing Solutions at Scale by Noah Gift.

 # Description